military-strategies-and-tactics

 Legacy of the Mongol Trap

-The tactical innovations of the Mongols did not disappear with the collapse of their empire.
+The tactical innovations of the Mongols did not disappear with their empire.
 Their methods of encirclement and deception influenced a wide range of military cultures, from the later steppe empires of Timur and the Manchu to the modern battlefield.
 The German Blitzkrieg of World War II, with its emphasis on speed, encirclement, and striking the enemy rear, bears a strong conceptual similarity to Mongol tactics.
 Soviet Deep Battle doctrine, which relied on multiple echelons to encircle and destroy entire army groups, also echoes the Mongol nerge.

 Conclusion